Community Government Health & Wellness

 The 10.6-acre park’s north end features a great lawn large enough for U-12 soccer games.
 A performance space, picnic shelters and benches would ring the lawn.
 Meadows surround everything.

-To the south, the plan envisions two sand volleyball courts, four pickleball courts, separate playgrounds for big and little kids, a small community garden, art and restrooms.
+To the south, the plan envisions two sand volleyball courts, six pickleball courts, separate playgrounds for big and little kids, a small community garden, art and restrooms.
 Eastward are small- and large-dog off-leash parks and hiking trails meandering the existing forest.

 “We wanted to try to find places for everything, if possible,” Singleton-Schroedel said.
 “I’m excited to be able to incorporate so many elements.”